 Nothing contained in the Policy is intended to deny any member of the University community the right to pursue other avenues of recourse in the event he/she believes that he/she has experienced sexual harassment.
 Such recourse may include filing charges with a state or federal enforcement agency, or initiating civil or criminal action under state and federal law.

 Section 10.
 Dissemination of Policy

 This Policy shall be conspicuously posted throughout each school building in areas accessible to students, faculty and staff members.
-This policy shall appear in the student handbook and faculty handbook and shall be reviewed periodically for compliance with state and federal law.
+This policy shall appear in the student handbook and the Faculty Resource Guide and shall be reviewed periodically for compliance with state and federal law.

 FOR FURTHER INFORMATION ABOUT THIS POLICY OR FOR HELP WITH A SEXUAL HARASSMENT PROBLEM, CONSULT - The Director, Office of Diversity and Equity Programs, Paula Rice, Buley Library 226, (203) 392-5568.

 For more general information, you may contact the Connecticut Commission on Human Rights and Opportunities, 21 Grand Street, Hartford, CT 06106; (860) 541-3400, the Equal Employment Opportunity Commission, One Congress Street, 10th Floor, Suite 1001, Boston, Massachusetts, 02114; (800) 669-4000, (617) 565-3200 or the Department of Education, Boston Office, Office of Civil Rights, Room 222, J W McCormack Building, Post Office and Court House, Boston, MA 02109; (617) 223-9662.